Getting Past The Fault Lines – Relationships are 100:100 Partnership, Not 50:50

 I could go on but I hope you get the idea.

-Sometimes the fault lines will be very clear but unless you’re going to do something productive with your information and learn from it and move on or make the appropriate changes on both sides to address the issues, rather than obsess about it and stay stuck, you’re engaging in responsibility dodging.
+Sometimes the fault lines will be very clear but unless you’re going to do something productive with your information and learn from it and move on or make the appropriate changes on both sides to address the issues, rather than obsess about it and stay stuck, you’re engaging in responsibility-dodging.

-And note: It takes two people to adapt and change for a relationship and so you can do all the adapting and changing you like, but if the other person stays stuck in their ‘gear’, it won’t make a difference.
+You can do all the adapting and changing you like, but if the other person stays stuck in their ‘gear’, it won’t make a difference.

 Your thoughts?